xNul/batch-chat/README.md

 A chat made in Batch of all things.
 This chat was initially created by me a few years ago when I started to get interested in programming.
 I have recently, for no logical reason, started to improve it.
-It cannot communicate over the internet directly and I will not be adding this via a binary.
-It can only send messages locally on your network.
+It cannot communicate over the internet directly, it can only send messages locally on your network.
 BUT you can use Hamachi or a similar program to chat over the internet.

 ###Features:
   - Local Area Network (LAN) chat